powsybl/powsybl-core/docs/architecture/dynamic-simulation/stabilization.md

-# Stabilization
+# Dynamic simulation - Stabilization

-TO BE COMPLETED
+*TO BE COMPLETED*